Ode to Billie Joe: Other versions

 In August 1967, Margie Singleton released a cover of the song that reached number 40 on Billboard's Hot Country Singles.
-Ray Bryant's version reached number 89 on Billboard's Hot 100 and number 34 on their Adult Contemporary chart soon after.
-King Curtis charted with his cover at number 28 on the Billboard Hot 100, also in 1967, and at number 6 on the R&B chart.
+Ray Bryant's version (an instrumental) reached number 89 on Billboard's Hot 100 and number 34 on their Adult Contemporary chart soon after.
+King Curtis charted with his cover (another instrumental version) at number 28 on the Billboard Hot 100, also in 1967, and at number 6 on the R&B chart.
 Also in 1967, Joe Dassin released a cover of the song in French, entitled "Marie-Jeanne."
 In the song, the main character is a man, while Marie-Jeanne jumps off of the Garonne bridge.

 A parody by Bob Dylan entitled "Clothes Line Saga", originally recorded in 1967, was released on the 1975 album The Basement Tapes.
 It mimicked the conversational style of "Ode to Billie Joe" with lyrics concentrating on routine household chores.
 The shocking event buried in all the mundane details is a revelation that "The Vice-President's gone mad!."
 Dylan's song was originally titled "Answer to 'Ode'".

+Bobbie Gentry re-recorded the song for the film Ode to Billy Joe, with the spelling of the name changed to "Billy."
+Gentry stated that the original spelling had been a typographical error; this is corroborated by her original handwritten lyrics of the song.
+"Ode to Billy Joe - Main Title" was issued as a single in April 1976.
+It peaked at No. 65 on the US Billboard Hot 100 chart.
+Capitol Records, Gentry's label when the original 1967 recording was released, reissued it as a single in June 1976 to capitalize on the film's success.

+Sinéad O'Connor performed the song in 1995 on the compilation album Help, a fundraiser for the charity War Child.
+This downtempo version of the song includes a brief sample of a wailing baby after the words "she and Billy Joe was throwing something off the Tallahatchie Bridge."

 A 2008 episode of Saturday Night Live parodied the song where Kristen Wiig and host Paul Rudd play a married singer-songwriter couple who perform "Ode to Tracking Number."
 Jill Sobule's album California Years (2009) featured "Where is Bobbie Gentry?", which used the same melody in a lyrical sequel.
 The narrator, seeking the reclusive Gentry, claims to be the abandoned child of Gentry and Billie Joe.
 In 2016, Lorrie Morgan covered the song at a slower pace for her 2016 album Letting Go ...
 Slow.
 Morgan commented on recording the song with producer Richard Landis: "Richard purposely slowed the record down to make the musical passages through there really feel kind of spooky and eerie.
 Everything just felt so swampy and scary.
 Everybody has their own interpretation of that song and just what they threw off of the Tallahatchie Bridge."